nextcloud/all-in-one/reverse-proxy.md

 <summary>click here to expand</summary>

 **Disclaimer:** It might be possible that the config below is not working 100% correctly, yet.
-See e.g. https://github.com/nextcloud/all-in-one/issues/834.
 Improvements to it are very welcome!

 Add this as a new Apache site config: